Medical & Science Journalism Program

 The Medical & Science Journalism Program at UNC is one of the nation's first master's programs of its kind.
 The program teaches skills needed to work as a practicing medical and science journalist across all media platforms.

+You can also view our half-hour documentary, "Environmental Heroes," that tells the stories of how one tree lover is on a mission to save the hemlocks from destruction, how two farmers are practicing sustainable agriculture to bring food to the table, and how local citizens are cleaning up a polluted urban creek.
 To view other award-winning medical, science and environmental TV reports, check out our TV Web page.
 Students also have published recent articles in The Scientist, Endeavors magazine and local publications.

 Tom Linden, M.D., is director of the Medical & Science Journalism Program and Glaxo Wellcome Distinguished Professor of Medical Journalism in the school.
 Faculty from both the J-School and the Gillings School of Global Public Health teach required courses in the master's program.
 A number of distinguished guest lecturers also work with the program's students.